arcadiapage/arcadiapage.github.io/_drafts/as-an-infp-business-is-about-more-than-the-paycheck.md

 But for me, it's not about the specific dollar amount, but the amount of money I need to live the life I want.
 And the lifestyle I enjoy is simple, light on resources, and doesn't cost much to maintain.
 In fact, as an INFP,  a self-made business can feel unsuccessful regardless of how much money it's bringing in when it doesn't align with my emotional needs.

-Starting a business is challenging, especially since there are so much competition and a high risk of failure.
+Starting a business is challenging, especially since there's so much competition and a high risk of failure.
 But I can't help doing it anyway, and here's why:

 ## I Want Work that Aligns With What I Care About